Wolfenswan/Digital-Humanities-Link-Repository/Readme.md

 This is very much a work in progress and by no means complete.
 Feel free to raise issues or create pull requests to add new content.

-## Associations and Ongoing Projects
+## Associations and General Projects

 **Umbrella associations**
 - [Verband DHd - Digital Humanities im deutschsprachigen Raum](https://dig-hum.de/) *_de*